Lynn6382/street-cred-tap/README.md

 Each tap is recorded onchain, and the only required cost is the Base network gas for the transaction.

 Repository: https://github.com/Lynn6382/street-cred-tap.git

+## Overview

+StreetCredTap provides a direct interaction with a smart contract deployed on Base.

+The app connects a wallet, lets the user tap a counter, and records that tap onchain.

+It is designed to be easy to read, easy to deploy, and easy to verify using Base attribution.

+The application keeps the experience intentionally simple so the onchain flow remains clear.